crypt0rick/Liberta/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package kored/kore-qt for Debian-based Linux systems.
-If you compile kored/kore-qt yourself, there are some useful files here.
+This directory contains files used to package libertad/liberta-qt for Debian-based Linux systems.
+If you compile libertad/liberta-qt yourself, there are some useful files here.

-## kore: URI support ##
+## liberta: URI support ##

-kore-qt.desktop  (Gnome / Open Desktop)
+liberta-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install kore-qt.desktop
+	sudo desktop-file-install liberta-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your kore-qt binary to `/usr/bin` and the `../../share/pixmaps/kore128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your liberta-qt binary to `/usr/bin` and the `../../share/pixmaps/liberta128.png` to `/usr/share/pixmaps`

-kore-qt.protocol (KDE)
+liberta-qt.protocol (KDE)